Hitchwiki/hitchmap-data/visualization/predictors/README.md

 `experiments_*.ipynb` ... experiments with the models from `models.py`.

-`models.py` ... models we applied and built so far include:
+`gpmap.py`, `map_based_model.py`, `models.py` ... models we applied and built so far that made it into https://github.com/Hitchwiki/heatchmap/tree/master/heatchmap:

-- Gaussian Process
-- weighted Gaussians
-- average of all waiting times (baseline)
-- average of same-size rectangles

 **`summary_maps.ipynb` ... short writeup for the community**